orbitalquark/textadept/doc/02_Installation.md

 Ubuntu 11.04, Debian Wheezy, Fedora 15, and openSUSE 11.4 support GLib 2.28 or
 later.

 Most Linux and BSD systems already have ncurses installed.
 If not, look for it in your package manager, or compile and install it from the [ncurses website][].
+You need to have or compile the wide-character version of ncurses, which handles multibyte characters.
 For Debian-based distributions like Ubuntu, the package is typically called "libncursesw5".
-Note: you need to have the wide-character version of ncurses installed, which handles multibyte characters.

 [GTK+ website]: http://www.gtk.org/download-linux.html
 [ncurses website]: http://invisible-island.net/ncurses/#download_ncurses